nwchemgit/nwchem-wiki/Analysis.md

 ```
 file  <string filename>  [ <integer firstfile>   <integer lastfile> ]
 ```
 where filename is an existing trj trajectory file.
-If firstfile and lastfile are specified, the specified filename needs to have a ? wild card character that will be substituted by the 3-character integer number from firstfile to lastfile, and the analysis will be performed on the series of files.
+If firstfile and lastfile are specified, the specified filename needs to have a `?` wildcard character that will be substituted by the 3-character integer number from firstfile to lastfile, and the analysis will be performed on the series of files.
 For example,
 ```
 file tr_md?.trj 3 6
 ```